What you eat eats affects how your body is doing and it is even more crucial to eat right when you are eating for two.

 Here is a guide to foods and their properties:

-Zhong Xi Ming is a senior physician at Eu Yan Seng Premier TCM Centre @ Paragon.
+Zhong Xi Ming is a senior physician at Eu Yan Sang Premier TCM Centre @ Paragon.
 She received her Graduate Certificate in TCM from Hubei University of Chinese Medicine Faculty of Medicine in 1984.
 Eu Yan Sang combines the best of east-west healthcare practices with the 33 TCM clinics and 2 integrative medical centres in Singapore, Hong Kong, Shanghai and Malaysia.